The Definition of Indefinable Things

 Reggie Mason is all too familiar with “the Three Stages of Depression.”
 She believes she’s unlocked the secret to keeping herself safe: Nobody can hurt you if you never let them in.

 Reggie encounters an unexpected challenge to her misanthropy: a Twizzler-chomping, indie film-making narcissist named Snake.
 Snake’s presence, while reassuring, is not exactly stable—especially since his ex-girlfriend is seven months pregnant.
-As Reggie falls for … Continue reading
+As Reggie … Continue reading

 Furiously Happy: A Funny Book about Horrible Things